Ananyojha/Cloud-Projects/README.md

 ![](https://raw.githubusercontent.com/Ananyojha/spare-images/main/image_326f8e75-c672-43a3-a1c4-77ae9598da5320211206_205729.jpg)

 # What it Contains ?
+> A project is simply a Solution to a business problem that may help a business get profit ...

 It contains every information that any client / company would need from a **POC** (Proof of Concept) or a **MVP** (Minimum Viable Product) like -
 - [x] Business Problem Solved
 - [x] Pricing